eng-Marwen/P2M/README.md

-# P2M Real Estate Platform
+#  Real Estate Platform : Samsar ProMax

-P2M is a full-stack ai-powered real estate platform composed of:
+Samsar ProMax is a full-stack ai-powered real estate platform composed of:

 - A React/Typescript frontend for property discovery and user actions
 - A Node.js/TypeScript backend API for auth and listing management